 1 2 3 4 5 6 7 8 9 10 11 | <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> <exclusions> <exclusion> <groupId>org.junit.vintage</groupId> <artifactId>junit-vintage-engine</artifactId> </exclusion> </exclusions> </dependency> |

-While using this starter, you don't need to manually update the versions of all the dependencies.
-All this is handled by the Spring Boot team and they ensure the different testing dependencies work properly together.
+When using this starter, we don't need to update the versions of all the dependencies manually.
+The Spring Boot parent POM handles all dependency versions, and the Spring Boot team ensures the different testing dependencies work properly together.

-If you need, for some reason, a different version of a dependency coming from this starter, you can override it in your pom.xml
+If for some reason, we want a different version of a dependency coming from this starter, we can override it in our properties

 :

 For now, this is the basic test setup every Spring Boot application uses by default.
-The following sections cover each test dependency coming with the starter.
+The following sections cover each test dependency coming with this starter.

 Introduction to JUnit

-The most important library when it comes to testing is JUnit.
-It is the major and most used testing framework for Java.
+It's the de facto standard testing framework for Java.
 This introduction chapter won't cover all features of JUnit and rather focus on the basics.

 JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage